Community Engagement Producer

 As one of 30 international TED-Ed Innovative Educators of 2017, Kristin founded RollCallProject.com, a global portrait and storytelling project humanizing the culture gaps in schools.
 ROLL CALL is used in classrooms around the world to fuel conversation about equity and representation.

 Her portrait project, HALF: Biracial + Bicultural in America, was nominated for USA Today's Outstanding Academic & Intellectual Endeavor Award.

 As a senior at Sarah Lawrence College, the New York Times called her a "graduate already in the driver's seat."

-She is a 2018 Citizen University Fellow, a recipient of The Slants Foundation's 2020 Countering Hate Award, and she is a 2020 Seattle Mayor's Arts Award nominee.
+She is a 2018 Citizen University Fellow, a recipient of The Slants Foundation's 2020 Countering Hate Award, and a 2020 Seattle Mayor's Arts Award nominee.

-Her latest adventure is ROCK PAPER RADIO (RockPaperRadio.com), a weekly dispatch for misfits and unlikely optimists.
+Her latest adventure is ROCK PAPER RADIO (RockPaperRadio.com), a weekly newsletter for misfits and unlikely optimists.

 After Maura Hubbell transitioned, her wife Lisa Jaffe couldn't find her "inner lesbian."
 This is the story of their marriage and the queerness of connecting after getting divorced.

 KUOW's 4th cohort of Curiosity Club will reflect on the last four years and imagine what's next for 2021.

 Dr. Daudi Abe along with KUOW's Ross Reynolds and public radio listeners explore recommendations for revolutionary reads.